Bibinsibi26/Notenext-bookmarker/README.md

-readme_content = """# 🔖 NoteNext — Smart Bookmark Manager
+ NoteNext — Smart Bookmark Manager

 > A privacy-focused, 100% free Chrome extension that transforms your new tab into a powerful, beautifully designed bookmark dashboard.
 Completely local, zero configuration, and zero cloud tracking — your bookmarks remain strictly yours.